 – The property is less than 1.8 hectares – including houses, units, townhouses and caravans and mobile homes in a caravan park

-For information about opting-in to pool barrier certification, read about requirements for pool safety barriers for properties 1.8 hectares or larger.
+For information about pool barrier certification, read about requirements for pool safety barriers for properties 1.8 hectares or larger.

 QLD